 GeneCards Summary for P2RY12 Gene

 P2RY12 (Purinergic Receptor P2Y12) is a Protein Coding gene.
-Diseases associated with P2RY12 include Bleeding Disorder, Platelet-Type, 8 and Clopidogrel Resistance.
-Among its related pathways are Platelet activation and Thromboxane signalling through TP receptor.
-GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled adenosine receptor activity.
-An important paralog of this gene is P2RY14.
+Diseases associated with P2RY12 include Bleeding Disorder, Platelet-Type, 8 and Drug Metabolism, Poor, Cyp2c19-Related.
+Among its related pathways are GPCR Pathway and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled adenosine receptor activity.
+An important paralog of this gene is P2RY13.

 Receptor for ADP and ATP coupled to G-proteins that inhibit the adenylyl cyclase second messenger system.
 Not activated by UDP and UTP.
 Required for normal platelet aggregation and blood coagulation.

 P2Y receptors are G-protein-coupled receptors that respond to extracellular purine and pyrimidine nucleotides.
 To date, eight mammalian P2Y receptors are known (P2Y1, P2Y2, P2Y4, P2Y6, P2Y11-14) as well as the non-mammalian p2y3, p2y8 and p2y receptors.